warden-protocol/wardenprotocol/docs/docs/build-a-keychain/quick-start.md

 - [Run a local chain](/build-an-oapp/test/run-a-local-chain)
 - [Connect to our Buenavista testnet](/operate-a-node/networks/join-buenavista)

 For the rest of this guide, we'll assume you have a running Warden Protocol node with a local account that has a few WARD tokens.
-The local account will be used to fund the Keychain entity and parties and referenced as `<your-key>` in the following commands.
+The local account will be used to fund the Keychain and its Writers and referenced as `<your-key>` in the following commands.

 Check the list of available accounts by running this command: